clemsonciti/palmetto-documentation/docs/basic/new.md

 5. Enter the information requested.
 6. Once the form is complete, press the "Submit" button.

+Alternatively, the form can be accessed [here](http://clemson.cherwellondemand.com/CherwellPortal/IT/One-Step/CITIAccount) (it takes some time to load so be patient).

 Account requests are typically reviewed and approved between 24-48 hours.

 ## Obtaining Bulk Account for course